Rethinking the Effective Sample Size: Introduction

-Since the technical report of \cite{Kong92} and the follow-up paper by \cite{Kong94}, some 25 years ago, the effective sample size (ESS) has been widely used (and sometimes misused) as a relative measure of performance between the self-normalized IS estimator and the vanilla Monte Carlo estimators. {While it is hard to identify the number of publications where the ESS is used, the authors estimate it to be in the thousands.
-It is therefore of clear interest to understand the derivation of $\ESS$, including its approximations, assumptions, and resulting limitations.} Conceptually, the ESS can be and often is interpreted as the number of particles/samples that would need to be drawn from the target (\emph{direct} or \emph{raw} Monte Carlo) in order to yield the same variance as that from the self-normalized IS estimator under study \citep{Kong92,Liu95}.
+Conceptually, the ESS can be and often is interpreted as the number of particles/samples that would need to be drawn from the target (\emph{direct} or \emph{raw} Monte Carlo) in order to yield the same variance as that from the self-normalized IS estimator under study \citep{Kong92,Liu95}.
 However, this relative measure is itself impossible to obtain in a closed form in most cases.
 Indeed, it is proportional to the ratio of the variances of the two aforementioned estimators, variances that are impossible to compute.
 For this reason, an approximation of the ESS has been used instead for the last two decades in the Monte Carlo literature.
 Its simple expression is given by

-where $\bar w_n$ represent the normalized importance weights associated with the $N$ samples.
-The approximation from ESS to $\ESS$ is partially sketched in \cite{Kong92} but remains incomplete (see more details in next section).
-To the best of our knowledge it has never been properly published in a compact way.
-Moreover, the approximations and assumptions behind it (and the associated implications) have never been thoroughly discussed.

-In this paper, we first completely derive $\ESS$, revisiting \cite{Kong92} and filling the gaps. {Note that in this work, we focus on the definition of ESS in IS, and not in the ESS used in Markov Chain Monte Carlo (MCMC) which was first defined in \cite{sokal1997monte}.} We then expose all assumptions and approximations that are introduced with the goal of simplifying intractable terms and producing a computable expression.
-We summarize the (undesirable) consequences from using $\ESS$, due to the aforementioned assumptions and approximations.
-We show that even in toy examples, those assumptions are not realistic, which explains for the resulting loose approximation.
-Once again, we stress that the paper does not cover the case of MCMC algorithms and outputs.